-The accounting treatment of the operations in question, and in particular, the recognition of interest depending on the different remuneration mechanisms, does not appear to refer directly to any IAS/IFRS accounting standard.
-This is confirmed by the request that the ESMA made to the IFRS Interpretations Committee (IFRIC), namely the committee tasked with providing official interpretations of the international accounting standards, on 9 February 2021, to receive clarification as to the accounting treatment to apply to the loans on question.
+The accounting treatment of the transactions in question, and in particular the recognition of interest based on the various remuneration mechanisms, does not seem to be directly attributable to any IAS/IFRS accounting standard.
+This was confirmed by the request that ESMA submitted to the IFRS Interpretations Committee (IFRIC), namely the committee tasked with providing official interpretations of the international accounting standards, on 9 February 2021, to receive clarifications as to the accounting treatment to be applied to the financing in question.

-In light of the above, given that on the reporting date of this annual financial report, no official interpretations of the accounting treatment of TLTRO III operations has been received, Banco BPM Group established the reference accounting policy, on the basis of the provisions of IAS 8, as illustrated below.
+In light of the foregoing, taking into account that at the date of preparation of these financial statements no official interpretations have been received on the accounting treatment of TLTRO III transactions, Banco BPM Group has defined the reference accounting policy, based on the provisions of IAS 8, as specified below.

 Based on the accounting policies of Banco BPM Group, the provisions of accounting standard IFRS 9 "Financial instruments" are deemed to be applicable to TLTRO III loans, insofar as the remuneration conditions defined by the ECB are considered on a par with market conditions, as the ECB defines and implements monetary policy in the Eurozone.
-More specifically, the approach envisaged by IFRS 9 for financial instruments with variable interest rates is deemed to apply (paragraph B5.4.5), in line with the treatment adopted in the past for the loans obtained through the previous TLTRO programmes.
-In particular, with reference to the application procedures, it is retained that the interest should be recognised on the basis of the rates in place on each occasion, and applicable for each reference period, based on the probability of managing to reach specific benchmark objectives.
-This means that the special interest for the period between 24 June 2020 and 23 June 2022 will be recognised in the above-cited period, to the extent that achieving the same is retained likely.
-The selection of the above-cited accounting treatment took into consideration that: (i) the special interest regards, in equal measure, all drawdowns, regardless of the residual duration of the loans (ii) the early repayment of the tranches, after the benchmark objective assessment period, is made at a value equal to the nominal value, plus the interest accrued at said date, without applying any penalty (iii) the entity of the special interest in the period between June 2020 and June 2022 is expected to vary in order to guarantee a minimum level of favourable conditions (for example, in the case in which the Deposit Facility rate was -0.45%, the additional remuneration in the period in question would be -0.55%).
+In greater detail, the rules envisaged by IFRS 9 for floating-rate financial instruments (paragraph B5.4.5) are deemed applicable, in line with the treatment applied in the past for loans obtained under the previous TLTRO programmes.
+Interest is then recognised on the basis of the rates, in existence over time and applicable for each reference period, according to the probability of being able to achieve certain "benchmark" objectives.
+Also as a result of the changes introduced in the conditions of TLTRO III of 27 October 2022, the model for the recognition of accruals is pursued in substantial continuity with the accounting treatment defined in previous years.